Manojkl/Cost_To_Consumers-CTC/AGI/SolutionAgents/Readme.md

 - Given the optimal solution and the problem ask the llm to find the optimisation used to that peoblem to get the optimal solution
 - Maybe that model is better at critiques
 - Straight way find the model that gives the optimal solution
+- Try to extract the optimisation pattern from the nature